Update: We've seen Dune, and you can check out our review here.

-Dune should be a terrific sci-fi movie, based on the credentials of its director.
+Based on the credentials of its director, Dune should be a terrific sci-fi movie.
 Having previously made Arrival and Blade Runner 2049, director Denis Villeneuve appears to be a perfect fit for the gigantic, Kubrick-esque scope that a saga like Dune demands.

 The script for Dune was co-written by Eric Roth (The Curious Case of Benjamin Button, The Good Shepard) and Villeneuve.
 Jon Spaihts (Passengers, Doctor Strange, Prometheus) started as co-writer, but left the project to focus his efforts on the Dune sequel.

-Hans Zimmer will compose the score for Dune, a decision the composer didn’t make easily as he was forced by scheduling to choose between this movie and long-time collaborator Christopher Nolan’s upcoming Tenet.
-The languages of Dune will be handled by none other than Game of Thrones language creation expert David Peterson.
+Hans Zimmer has composed the score for Dune, a decision the composer didn’t make easily (opens in new tab) as he was forced by scheduling to choose between this movie and long-time collaborator Christopher Nolan’s Tenet.
+The languages of Dune were handled by none other than Game of Thrones language creation expert David Peterson.

-Dune story: what will the 2020 film be about?
+Dune story: what is the 2021 film about?

 Dune is, above all, a grand, elaborate space opera.
 Set 10,000 years into the future, a feudal empire known as the Imperium rules the galaxy.
 Paul, the only son of prominent Duke Leo Atreides, must battle against the evil Baron Harkonnen, as well as fight for his life on the inhospitable planet of Arrakis, a dune-covered planet complete with terrifyingly gigantic sand worms.